 As a general rule too, remember that you’re likely to need more moving boxes than you might think and, do avoid the temptation of choosing the biggest boxes you can find and choose a variety of sizes too.

-Here at Crate Hire UK, we offer a range of different packing box and crate sizes that you can choose from, including;
+Here at Crate Hire UK, we offer a range of different sized moving boxes and crates that you can choose from, including;

 - Small plastic moving crates